fastoch/Certified-Kubernetes-Administrator/README.md

 Kubernetes addresses these challenges by providing a robust framework for running distributed systems resiliently.
 Kubernetes is an open-source container orchestrator that automates the deployment, scaling, and management of containerized applications.

+>[!note]
+>The "K8s" abbreviation for Kubernetes comes from "K + 8 letters + s".
+Kubernetes means "helmsman" or "pilot".

 # Core Benefits of Kubernetes

 ## Self-healing